ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 Therefore, from a stability standpoint, Level 1 and Level 2 metrics are preferred.

 In conclusion, for CATS, Level 2 metrics are recommended due to their simplicity and minimal protocol overhead.
 If more advanced scheduling capabilities are required, Level 1 metrics offer a balanced approach with manageable complexity.
 While Level 0 metrics are the most detailed and dynamic, their high overhead makes them unsuitable for direct transmission to network devices and thus not recommended for standard protocol integration.

-# Implementation Guidance on Using CATS Metrics

-This section provides implementation guidance and outlines options for service providers and vendors on how to utilize CATS metrics effectively.
-The goal is to promote interoperability while ensuring optimal performance, particularly when L2 metrics are used for decision-making.

-As described in the CATS framework {{!I-D.ietf-cats-framework}}, the architecture includes multiple CATS components with varying functionalities, resource constraints, and processing capabilities.
-These differences must be carefully considered when determining where to place the normalization and aggregation functions used to derive L2 metrics.

-A key design principle is to offload normalization and aggregation functions from the decision-making component---the CATS Path Selector (C-PS)---especially when the C-PS is co-located with CATS-Forwarders.
-Based on this principle, normalization and aggregation functions can be deployed at the Service Contact Instance or the CATS Service Metric Agent (C-SMA).

-However, since the C-SMA may be co-located with CATS-Forwarders, which often have limited processing resources, placing normalization functions there could introduce significant overhead and negatively impact routing efficiency.
-Therefore, this document recommends placing aggregation functions at the C-SMA, while both normalization and aggregation functions can be implemented at the Service Contact Instance.

-Given that Service Contact Instances and C-SMAs may be provided by different vendors, it is essential to agree on common normalization and aggregation functions for traffic steering.
-Without such alignment, instance selection may become inconsistent or inaccurate.

-Editor's Note: Additional implementation considerations will be added progressively.
-This draft will be updated in alignment with ongoing discussions on metric definitions within the CATS Working Group.

 # Security Considerations